drawbuildplay/blog/content/blog/how-to-cut-the-cord.md

 categories = ["home-building", "smart-home"] date = "2018-12-14"
 description = "Its almost 2019, and there are so many online services out there you may wonder what the point is still paying for cable.
 Here is a step by step guide to stop paying for the phone line from the cable companies.
-My family has not paid for a landline since 2011." title = "How to Cut the Cord - Stop paying for your landline" [images] is_pin_friendly = false
+My family has not paid for a landline since 2011." social_media_images = ["/uploads/pinterest-cut-the-phoneline.png"] social_media_text = "Cut the Cord - Stop paying for your landline - Its 2019, and there are so many online services out there you may wonder what the point is still paying for cable.
+Here is a step by step guide to stop paying for the phone line from the cable companies.
+My family has not paid for a landline since 2011. #cutthecord #voip #googlevoice #freephone #freelandline #stoppayingforlandline #obi " title = "How to Cut the Cord - Stop paying for your landline" [images] is_pin_friendly = false